Jewel274/JTA_website/README.md

 # JTA_website
+Destination Jamaica Website

-Destination Jamaica is a personal project showcasing my web development skills.
-The site highlights Jamaica’s culture, cuisine, and attractions—from waterfalls to reggae rhythms.
-Designed with a user-friendly layout, it reflects the island’s beauty, diversity, and warm hospitality.
+Destination Jamaica is a personal/professional project created to showcase my web development skills.
+This website highlights Jamaica as a premier travel destination, featuring its culture, heritage, cuisine, and breathtaking attractions.

+Features:

+Beautifully designed sections showcasing Jamaica’s natural wonders, including majestic waterfalls, beaches, and scenery

+Highlights of authentic Jamaican cuisine, culture, and heritage

+Engaging content that reflects Jamaica’s motto “Out of Many, One People”

+A user-friendly layout that captures the essence of Jamaica’s vibrancy and warmth

+Purpose:
+The project demonstrates my ability to design and develop a visually appealing, informative, and structured website using modern web development practices.
+It is both a portfolio piece and a creative project that celebrates Jamaica’s beauty and uniqueness.